wzacs1/BioinfWorkshop/Workthroughs/Part2_QIIME2_16S_SeqAnalysis.md

 Unless you go back and change everytime you referred to number of processes (or better yet use a variable for it), there's no sense in taking more than 2 processes.
 Be nice!
 Your job will take awhile with only 2 processes, but will finish.
 Feel free to change this though if you like.
 Notice we did not include the `--reservation` option this time.
 Our reservation is only Tues-Thurs.
 In regards to time, standard limit on CHPC is 72 hours, but there are ways to run longer.
 If you request really long you may wait longer in queue though.
 CHPC has a formula that determines your job priority.
 Generally, the less resources/time you request the sooner you will run.

 ## Submit Your Batch Script on CHPC

+**Note to Windows Users**: If you used a text editor in Windows to make your sbatch script, you probably have Windows line endings and need to make sure you have Unix line endings before submitting to slurm scheduler.
+In Atom, at the bottom-right there is a "CRLF".
+If you click this you can then choose to change to "LF" then save the file and it wil have Unix line-endings.
+In BBEdit, there is a similar functionality in one of the small arrow dropdowns along the top or bottom (though I forget exactly where it is).

 ```bash
 $ sbatch ~/BioinfWorkshop2020/Part2_Qiime_16S/jobs/PreProcess_16S.sh